You want smart political talk without the meltdowns?

 I had an opportunity to talk to him about innovation.

-other health breakthroughs, uh finishing polio, and in this energy space there can be a very upbeat message that his administration is going to organize things, get rid of regulatory barriers, and have American leadership through innovation be one of the things that uh he he gets behind.
+But in the same way that President Kennedy talked about the space mission and got the country behind that, I think that whether it's education or stopping epidemics, other health breakthroughs, finishing polio, and in this energy space, there can be a very upbeat message that his administration is going to organize things, get rid of regulatory barriers, and have American leadership through innovation be one of the things that he gets behind.

-We've lost seventy thousand factories.
+We've lost 70,000 factories.

-Think of it, seventy thousand.
+Think of it, 70,000.

-It's like doesn't even sound like it's possible.
+It doesn't even sound like it's possible.

-And I know it's right because I've said it for the last month and a half and they never corrected me, so it has to be.
+And I know it's right because I've said it for the last month and a half, and they never corrected me, so it has to be.

-Because CNN sucks on their own.
+You gotta love when they go CNN sucks on their own.

 It's not like Trump led the charge.